brockfanning/singletableimporter/README.md

 database password: myPassword
 database host: localhost
 database table: myTable
+# If you would like to import hierarchy, a separate database table is needed.
+# This is required if you are using "hierarchy delimiters".
+database table for hierarchy: myHierarchyTable

 # If there are any special characters or phrases that need to be altered when
 # importing the data from the CSV file, indicate those here.
 For example, to